Hospital Clinic Manuel Quintela

 Hospital de Clínicas Dr. Manuel Quintela is a hospital in the Parque Batlle neighborhood of Montevideo, Uruguay.
-It belongs to the Faculty of Medicine of the University of the Republic.
+It serves as the teaching hospital of the University of the Republic.
 It functions as a general hospital, and is a general reference institution.
 The building was designed by architect Carlos Surraco in 1928–1929.
-The Hospital was inaugurated on 21 September 1953.
+The hospital was inaugurated on 21 September 1953.
 For many years it was led by Hugo Villar, who was a considerable influence on the institution.
 The hospital has a built-up area of 110,000 m2 on 23 floors arranged.